Towards a Fairer Non-negative Matrix Factorization: Numerical Experiments

-In all of the datasets, we normalize the features to have unit $\ell_2$-norm.
-We estimate $E_\ell$ defined in Remark~\ref{rem:rec_loss} as Algorithm~\ref{alg:E-ell} with 5 runs of NMF ($T=5$).
+For all the experiments, we compute the relative reconstruction error given in \cref{def:rec_error} and the relative reconstruction loss given in \cref{def:rec_loss}.
+In the figures, “Relative Error (\%)” is the relative reconstruction error scaled by $100$.
+We report the mean and standard deviation (given by the shaded region around the mean) over $10$ trials.
+In each trial, we re-initialize the algorithm with a random initialization and estimate $E_\ell$ (defined in \cref{rem:rec_loss}) using \cref{alg:E-ell} with $5$ runs ($T=5$).
+We use the acronym R-Error to denote the average relative reconstruction error, and R-Loss for the average relative reconstruction loss.

-We evaluate the performance of the AM scheme (Algorithm~\ref{alg:AM-fairnmf}) and the MU scheme (Algorithm~\ref{alg:MU-fairnmf}) for \fnmf.
-For the AM experiments, we use the open-source package CVXPY~\citep{cvxpy}, which supports a number of different specialized convex program solvers.
+For the AM scheme implementation, we use the open-source package CVXPY~\citep{cvxpy}, which supports a number of different specialized convex program solvers.
 The specific solvers we use are ECOS~\citep{bib:Domahidi2013ecos} and SCS~\citep{ocpb:16} for the SOCP to find $\mat H$ and OSQP~\citep{osqp} for the QP to find $\mat W$.
 For the SOCP, we default to ECOS and switch to SCS only if ECOS fails.
 Failures of ECOS do occur, but only for large problem sizes.

-For all the plots, we report the mean and standard deviation (given by the shaded region around the mean) over 10 trials.
-We report the ``Relative Error (\%)'' to be the relative reconstruction error of NMF given in Definition~\ref{def:rec_error} scaled by 100.
-For both methods, we iterate until the change in each group's reconstruction error in a single iteration is no more than $10^{-4}$ times the current reconstruction error.
-That is when the following condition is met:
+For both AM and MU schemes, we iterate until the change in each group's reconstruction error in a single iteration is no more than $10^{-4}$ times the current reconstruction error.
+That is when the following condition is met for all groups $\ell$:

+This stopping criterion works when no group is able to be reconstructed exactly.
+In the synthetic datasets we describe later in this section, this is not true.
+For these datasets, we stop if for every group $\ell$ either \cref{eq:convergence_condition} holds or the R-Error is less than $0.1\%$.
+The latter only happens for high ranks in our synthetic datasets, when the data can be perfectly reconstructed with a factorization at a given rank.

+For all datasets, before running standard NMF or \fnmf, we normalize the features to have unit $\ell_2$-norm.